Algorithmic Gaussianization through Sketching: Converting Data into Sub-gaussian Random Designs: Background and related work

-Statistical analysis of random design models has a long history, with important connections to both asymptotic and non-asymptotic random matrix theory (e.g., see \cite{bai2010spectral,vershynin2018high}), which we could hardly summarize here.
-Naturally, a variety of random designs have been considered, of which the most relevant to our work are Gaussian and sub-gaussian designs.
-These models have proven extremely useful in understanding the performance of a variety of linear regression estimators \cite{DW15_TR,HMRT19_TR,bayati2011lasso,miolane2021distribution}, sample covariance estimators \cite{koltchinskii2017concentration,ledoit2011eigenvectors} and others.
-Here, a sub-gaussian random design typically refers to a matrix $\Z\Sigmab^{1/2}$, where $\Z$ consists of independent rows which have either bounded sub-gaussian norm or i.i.d.~sub-gaussian entries, or more generally, satisfy a concentration property for some family of Lipschitz functions (e.g., see \cite{louart2018concentration}).
-These distinctions are important here, because our main result relates a $k$-gaussianized sample with a sub-gaussian vector that may have dependent entries, and yet, similarly to vectors with independent entries, it satisfies the Hanson-Wright inequality.
+Statistical analysis of random design models has a long history, with important connections to both asymptotic and non-asymptotic random matrix theory \citep[e.g., see][]{bai2010spectral,vershynin2018high}.
+A variety of random designs have been considered, of which the most relevant to our work are Gaussian and sub-gaussian designs.
+These models have proven extremely useful in understanding the performance of a variety of linear regression estimators \citep{DW15_TR,HMRT19_TR,bayati2011lasso,miolane2021distribution}, sample covariance estimators \citep{koltchinskii2017concentration,ledoit2011eigenvectors} and others.
+Here, a sub-gaussian random design typically refers to a matrix $\Z\Sigmab^{1/2}$, where $\Z$ consists of independent rows which have either bounded sub-gaussian norm or i.i.d.~sub-gaussian entries, or more generally, satisfy a concentration property for a family of Lipschitz functions \citep[e.g.,][]{louart2018concentration}.
+Our gaussianization framework opens the possibility of extending many of these results to sketching.